DmitrySoshnikov/hdl-js/README.md

 ./bin/hdl-js -f examples/And.hdl -p
 ```

-We get the parsed AST is:
+We get the parsed AST:

 ```js
 {